IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

   *3.1.6* __Error Messages__

 The following error message format is defined below.
-If an attribute called ldp_error is defined in a CMD response message, it will contain the following object value:
+If an attribute called ldp_error is defined in a response message ~~CMD response message~~, it will contain the following object value:

 ```
 {